Understanding the Mental Health Continuum Model

 The Green Zone is also for those who maintain their health through taking their medication and taking control of their life with their acknowledgment and well-disciplined lifestyle.

-In all family units, it is very important to regularly assess (or evaluate) our mental health to remain in this Green Zone.
+In all family units, it is vital to regularly assess (or evaluate) our mental health to remain in this Green Zone.

 Yellow Zone (Mild Symptoms): This stage indicates a mild reaction to stress, where you or your family member may experience and show slight negative changes in behaviour or emotions.